mlhilhan/TranslationMobileApp/README.md

 While the data transfer between the API and the app is working you must use the success and error actions that help you to catch the result of the operation.
 With this method, you can track the interaction through the redux store.
 This is useful because you can create behaviors based on those states in a quick and simple way

-### Redux folders

-4 folders divide the redux work

-- Store: Here you define the store shape and you can configure the persistReducer and middlewares.
-- Actions: Remember to create the file and the corresponding test for each action classification.
-Here you define actions for success and error scenarios.
-- Reducers: You have the error and success reducers by default.
-Create the other classifications and try to keep simple each file.
-Here you modify the store.
-- Selectors: Create one file for each action classification.
-Here you define what part of the store you need to see in your interface.

 ## Screens